VyperGroup/aero/src/AeroSandbox/docs/Escaping.md

 ## Storage

 This is simply involves escaping the directory names (in the Filesystem API exclusively) or the the store names.

+## Propery escaping

+For example, in the WebRTC interception, the iceServers is escaped, because it is modified for internal use.
+The other alternative would be to make a copy of the RTCPeerConnection class, which would be a lot of overhead.